gacela-project/gacela-example/comment-spam-score/README.md

-# Comment spam score
+# Comment Spam Score

+Level: easy

-An example of a simple cli-app using Symfony HttpClient in a domain service that uses `rest.akismet` endpoint.
+An example of a simple cli-app that uses Symfony HttpClient in a domain service.

 ## Usage

-> bin/console
+> php app.php